christianhujer/XSlides/README.md

   - Support for copyright meta
   - 'F' key for toggling the visibility of the footer
   - Button to display help in footer.
   - Better layout of footer.
+- Font size control
+  - Keys +/- and </> to increase / decrease font size.

 ## Planned
 - Remember whether footer was visible, and hide it accordingly.
-- Keys +/- and </> to increase / decrease font size.
 - Configure whether h is vi key or help key.
 Default should be help key, but selection of vi key should be remembered permanently.
 - Auto-align slides based on content.
 Left-aligned in case the slide contains `ul`, `ol`, `dl` or `pre` elements.
 Center-aligend otherwise.
 - Style override for individual slides (style)